Pseudomyxoma Peritonei (PMP Cancer)- Symptoms, Causes & Treatment

 While there is no way to prevent PMP, paying attention to any abdominal symptoms will help in early detection.
 Having a history of ovarian cancer puts those women at a greater risk.

-Treatments have been successful in 65% of patients, achieving a complete cure.
+Long‑term disease control and survival are achievable in many patients, particularly those with low‑grade disease and complete cytoreduction, but outcomes vary widely.
 With constant monitoring, early diagnosis, and family support, a healthy and improved life is possible.

 Also Read: